 To manage the fluctuating water supply, Ethiopia wishes to introduce a more diverse energy mix.
-As a result, the Government of Ethiopia is planning to expand the wind capacity from the current 324 MW up to approximately 5,200 MW, an increase in outcome of more than 1,000 pct. within four years.
+As a result, the Government of Ethiopia is planning to expand the wind capacity from the current 324 MW up to between 1,200 and 5,200 MW.

 The objective is part of the ambitious Ethiopian commitment under the Paris Agreement of reducing carbon emissions with 64 pct. before 2030.
 Apart from accelerating the wind power generation, the objective also calls for upscaling grid flexibility to integrate diverse and fluctuating energy sources like wind power.